 The area of Moorang tehsil between Kalpa and Kanam forms the middle Kinnaur.

 The remaining north-eastern part of the district is called upper Kinnaur.
 It consists of the area between Poo and Hangrang valley up to the international border with Tibet.

 The Meaning of Kinner Word

 The inhabitants of district Kinnaur in Himachal Pradesh are known as Kinara, Kinners or Kinnaurese.
-In local dialect they are also known as Kannaura or Kinnauras, or Kinnauri people.
+In local dialect, they are also known as Kannaura or Kinnaras, or Kinnauri people.

 The word Kinner has come from a Sanskrit, in which Kin means strange and nara means people.
 Hence the word Kinner means the strange people.

 The Kinner Women

 The women of Kinnaur are famous for their beauty.

 Their charm and spell find mention even in ancient scriptures.